dacely-cloud/toiljs/TYPESCRIPT_LAW.md

 The `number` type for unbounded or external integers is dangerous.
 JavaScript's `number` has only 53-bit integer precision.
 Values above `Number.MAX_SAFE_INTEGER` (9,007,199,254,740,991) silently lose precision.

 **Use `bigint` for:**

-- Satoshi amounts
+- Money amounts in cents
-- Block heights
+- Revision numbers
 - Timestamps in milliseconds
 - Database IDs
 - File sizes